-Speaking on the issue, Troy Hunt, Microsoft Regional Director and MVP for Developer Security suggested, “The biggest concern of Aadhaar was the statements that it was hack proof or absolutely secure.
-They (UIDAI) are at one point of the spectrum where there will never be 100% secure.”
+Speaking on the issue, Troy Hunt, Microsoft Regional Director and MVP for Developer Security suggested, “The biggest concern of Aadhaar was the statements that it was hack-proof or absolutely secure.
+They (UIDAI) are at one point in the spectrum where there will never be 100% secure.”

 Countering this, Saket Modi, Co-Founder and CEO of Lucideus Tech suggested that all these points would fall on a low category and these issues would usually be taken up by UIDAI.